MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: MUltiplexed Survey Telescope

 \subsection{Multiplexed Focal Plane \& Instruments}

-Enabled by the optimized optical design, MUST can achieve a significantly improved multiplexed capability compared to current Stage-IV spectroscopic facilities, using a novel modular focal plane design (See Figure~\ref{fig1}).
+Enabled by an optimized optical design, MUST can achieve significantly improved multiplexing capability compared with current Stage-IV spectroscopic facilities, using a novel modular focal-plane design (See Figure~\ref{fig1}).
 Starting from the LAMOST survey, modern spectroscopic surveys have adopted different types of robotic fiber positioners (\cite{Xing98, Smith04, Akiyama08, Staszak16, Brzeski18}) to guide the light from distant targets to the scientific instruments and enable efficient \& flexible survey design.
 The largest multiplexed survey facility, DESI, currently hosts 5,000 fiber positioners, each with an outer diameter of 10\,mm \cite{Schubnell16}.
-Each positioner was installed and operated individually and independently on the focal plate of DESI.
-However, as a Stage-V facility, MUST has a much more demanding requirement for multiplexed capability; individually managing more than 10,000 fiber positioners significantly increases the complexity and risk of operating the instruments.
+Each positioner was installed and operated independently on the DESI focal plate.
+However, as a Stage-V facility, MUST has a much more demanding requirement for multiplexed capability; individually managing more than 10,000 fiber positioners significantly increases the complexity and risk of instrument operation.

-MUST is collaborting with EPFL and industrial partners to develop a novel modular focal plane system \cite{Rombach24}.
+MUST is collaborating with EPFL and industrial partners to develop a novel modular focal plane system \cite{Rombach24}.
 This modular design was originally proposed for the MegaMapper project by \cite{Silber2022} and is also being developed for the Spec-S5 project \cite{SpecS5}.
-The MUST design vastly benefits from the open-source design and the model file\footnote{The model files can be found at \url{https://zenodo.org/records/6354859}.} released by \cite{Silber2022}.
+The MUST design greatly benefits from the open-source design and the model file\footnote{The model files are available at \url{https://zenodo.org/records/6354859}}, released by \cite{Silber2022}.
 The Trillium design is one of the candidates that is being tested for MUST.